Healthy Homes Assessment Kingsley Heights

 Kingsley Heights Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside of the building it is also about the outside.
-You must ensure there is somewhere for surface as well as groundwater to move and stop it from coming into the building.
-When it is about damp and water, it’s usually the concerns you don’t notice that could become a major issue and cause damage to your investment as well as harming your tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the interior of the building; you have to ensure there is somewhere to allow surface, rain as well as groundwater to move and stop it from coming inside.
+When it comes to moisture and damp it’s typically not apparent that it can cause a lot of trouble, causing damage to your investment as well as affecting the tenant’s health.

-In addition to a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your flooring and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between your floor and the ground, a ground water barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture from the ground from accumulating into the property.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture in the ground from accumulating into the structure.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection